Nadwey/NadWin/README.md

 Very Alpha + Shit Code

-Btw. me england very bad so you can open pull request if you find typos or some strange sentences.
+You can open pull request if you find typos or some strange sentences (my english is bad :D).